Tribute to John F. Kennedy: Legacy

 In his book Findings, Bernstein printed the entire address entitled: “Tribute to John F. Kennedy” in 1982.

-Since then, the extracted words: “This will be our reply to violence: to make music more intensely, more beautifully, more devotedly, than ever before” have inspired, been reprinted, graffitied, spoken, blogged, sung and dedicated to victims of unspeakable tragedies.

 Even Jeff Richman, Green-Wood Cemetery’s historian in Brooklyn, New York (where Bernstein is buried), quoted the words when interviewed by The New York Times.

 Following the death of Freddie Gray in 2015, Baltimore, Maryland enforced a city-wide curfew, which in turn affected the Baltimore Symphony Orchestra.
 Bernstein protégé, Marin Alsop, conducted the orchestra outside during the day in keeping with her mentor's words.

 Inspired works

 Several composers and artists have created works based on the text by Bernstein.

 Composer Carl Holmquist wrote: “[Bernstein] was the consummate musician, a true force of nature that inspired people like me to want to make music like he did.”.
 Holmquist composed a piece for band entitled: ‘’Our Reply’’, in response to the Sandy Hook Elementary School shooting in Newtown, Connecticut and the Orlando nightclub shooting in Orlando, Florida.

 American composer and conductor Lucas Richman composed “Symphony: This Will Be Our Reply” for orchestra and chorus inspired by the Bernstein quote.
 It received its world premiere with the Oak Ridge Symphony Orchestra & Chorus on March 30, 2019.
 The work made its West Coast premiere with the Los Angeles Jewish Symphony on August 17, 2019 at the Walt Disney Concert Hall in Los Angeles.

 In response to the Boston Marathon bombing, Walnut Hill School for the Arts performed a production of “Sleeping Beauty”, and elaborated on Bernstein's words: “One of the most natural ways we can respond is by continuing to make and share art.”

 In May 2017, composer Aaron Robinson premiered "This Will Be Our Reply To Violence" based on the famous quote by Bernstein.
 It was the first time the Bernstein Estate had ever granted a composer the rights to set the words to music.
 Senator Susan Collins said of the premiere: "With the scourge of violence unabated in our times, we all must increase our devotion to the highest ideals of humanity.”

 On June 1, 2018, Marjory Stoneman Douglas High School alumni, students, musicians and composers performed a concert called: “Our Reply” in tribute to the Stoneman Douglas High School shooting on February 14, 2018.